Meisterschulen-am-Ostbahnhof-Munchen/ISOAgLib/xgpl_src/IsoAgLib/comm/readme.txt

 	*
 	* @section ServiceDependency Dependencies of Protocol Services
 	* Most of the protocol features can be selected independent from other functions for
 	* a specific project.
-The depdendencies are described in the following overview diagram, which also
+The dependencies are described in the following overview diagram, which also
 	* shows the distribution of services on the different subdirectories.
   \dot
   digraph CommServDepend {